UnclePetros/OriFlagTess/README.md

 ## Use

 The software starts with a 4-pleat molecule construction.
-Use the molecule type combobox to choose a different molecule type.
+Use the molecule type combobox to choose a different molecule type (from 3-pleat to 10-pleat).
 Use angles controls to change angles values of the molecule:
 - it is possible to set only the first n-1 angles of the n-pleat molecule; the last one is automatically calculated.